jadonvanyo/home_hero/README.md

 - `insurance_rate_yearly` (float): Decimal representation of the expected yearly insurance as a percentage of the home's purchased value.
 Must be between 0 and 0.25.
 - `delete_excel_file` (bool): A boolean value representing if you want the excel file deleted after it has been created (`true`) or not (`false`).
 This should help prevent the files from building up if you are having them emailed.
 Must be `true` or `false`.
 - `send_emails` (bool): A boolean value representing if you want to receive an email containing all excel file (`true`) or not (`false`).
 An excel file will be generated, regardless of if an email is requested.
 Must be `true` or `false`.
 - `email_receiver_address` (str): A string containing the email address of the intended receiver of the house analysis email.
+This e
 - `email_sender_address` (str): A string containing the email address of the sender of the house analysis email.
-- `email_2FA_password` (str): A string containing the password for the sender's email address, or the senders 2 factor authentification .
+- `email_2FA_password` (str): A string containing the password for the sender's email address, or the senders 2 factor authentification if the sender is using a Gmail accont.
+Go [here](#gmail_two_factor_authentification_password_setup) see how to obtain a Gmail 2 Factor Authentification Password.
+This field is only required if `send_emails` is `true`.

 TODO: Finish this section
 ## Features